Skip to main content

 The proteins mainly build up in the frontal and temporal lobes of the brain at the front and sides.
 These are important for controlling language, behaviour, and the ability to plan and organise.

-It's not understood why this happens but there's often a genetic link.
-Around 1 in 8 people who get frontotemporal dementia have relatives who were also affected by the condition.
+It's not understood why this build-up happens but there's often a genetic link with frontotemporal dementia.
+About 1 in 8 people who get it have relatives who were also affected by the condition.

 Diagnosing frontotemporal dementia